 It takes about a generation for the language patterns started among young women to jump over to men.
 Uptalk, for example, which is associated with Valley Girls in the 1970s, is found among young men today.
 In other words, women learn language from their peers; men learn it from their mothers.

-If women are such natural linguistic innovators, why do they get criticized for the same thing that we praise Shakespeare for?
 While the pattern is well-established, we still don’t know for sure yet why young women reliably lead linguistic innovation.
 Maybe it’s nature, maybe it’s nurture; but we do know that young women tend to be more socially aware, more empathetic, and more concerned about how their peers perceive them.
 This may translate into a greater facility for linguistic disruption.
 Women also tend to have larger social networks, which means they’re more likely to be exposed to a greater diversity of language innovations.

 And of course, women are still likely to spend more time caring for children than men—even if a particular woman works outside the home, daycare workers and elementary school teachers are disproportionately female.
 This means that even if young men were disrupting language as much as women, they would be hard-pressed to pass it along.